NICO-HUE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0x02-shell I/O Redirections and filters readme file
+this is my readme file on shell redirections